acts-project/acts/docs/core/seeding.rst

 This function assigns a weight (which should correspond to the likelihood that a seed is good) to all seeds and applies detector specific section of seeds based on weights.
-The weight is a “soft cut”, in that it is only used to discard tracks if many seeds are created for the same middle SP in `SeedFilter::filterSeeds_1SpFixed`.
+The weight is a “soft cut”, which means that it is only used to discard tracks if many seeds are created for the same middle SP in `SeedFilter::filterSeeds_1SpFixed`.
 This process is important to improving computational performance and the quality of the final track collections by rejecting lower-quality seeds.